daos-stack/daos/doc/user/datamover.md

 The Dataset Mover is a collection of multiple tools that allow users to copy and serialize data across DAOS and POSIX file systems.
-There is support for data movement across POSIX, DAOS, and HDF5 containers, as well as support for serializing a DAOS container to an HDF5 file and deserializing back to DAOS.
+There is support for data movement across POSIX, DAOS, and HDF5 containers.
+There is also support for serializing and deserializing a DAOS container, where a representation of the container is stored on a POSIX filesystem in an HDF5 file(s) and can be restored to a new DAOS container.

 ## Overview of Tools